Montserrat Flag

 Montserrat, a British colony in the Caribbean, is a small island rising in a series of mountain slopes to Soufriere Hills volcano, its highest point.

 In 1997, the newly active volcano turned angry and began spewing out huge quantities of molten lava and hot ash, filling the sky with sparks and detonations.
 Eventually the lava covered two thirds of the island.
-Entire villages were buried by the flow, including the Georgian-era capital of Portsmouth.
+Entire villages were buried by the flow, including the Georgian-era capital, Portsmouth.

-The government has battled the odds, promoting volcano-related tourism (website).
-The capital Plymouth was relocated in 1996, and with British help a new airport was constructed in 2005.
+The government has battled the odds, promoting volcano-related tourism.
+The capital Plymouth was relocated in 1996, and with British help a new airport was built in 2005.